RupalDesai/Tours-and-Travels/README.md

 Number of people

-So all the values are taken as input and displayed the estimate of the trip
+So all the values are taken as input and displayed the estimate of the trip Also, there are packages available to purchase for tour

 Backend
 localhost:8080/Tours/Admin